Dr. Royce and Waterfall

 1. Program Design Comes First

 Let me add this: Some people who are doing ‘cowboy agile’ in fact do not do enough up-front thinking, in my experience.
 Yes, it is fair to say that we learn more from working software than by just ‘thinking’.
-But some don’t ‘look before the leap’.
-This is a hard thing to discuss in the abstract, because how much to think up-front will vary, depending on many details in your specific situation (for example, the professional instincts of the implementer).
+But some don’t ‘look before they leap’.
+This is a hard thing to discuss in the abstract, because how much to think up-front will vary, depending on many details in your specific situation (for example, the experience level of the implementer).

 I have also seen Scrum teams get into analysis paralysis, where they are thinking too much up-front.
 In my experience, it is well worth the team’s time to discuss continually, “well, how much should we think up-front about this piece?”
 They will get better at making intuitive judgments about this, that are appropriate, for their specific work.

 2. Document the Design